-Under the Social Security Disability Act (the Act), 42 U.S.C. § 423, disability insurance (DI) is available to any person with a "disability" who is an "insured" under the Act and who is under the age of 65.
-Similarly, under the Social Security Insurance program (SSI) established in the same Act, benefits are available to people who are both indigent and disabled.
-The Act defines disability as the "inability to engage in any substantial gainful activity by reason of any medically determinable physical or mental impairment . . ."
+Under the Social Security Disability Act (the Act), disability insurance (DI) is available to any person with a "disability" who is an "insured" under the Act and who is under the age of 65.
+Similarly, under the Social Security Insurance (SSI) program established in the same Act, benefits are available to people who are both indigent and disabled.
+The Act defines disability as the "inability to engage in any substantial gainful activity by reason of any medically determinable physical or mental impairment."
 The impairment, further, must "be expected to result in death or which has lasted or can be expected to last for a continuous period of not less than 12 months."
-107